andrewdisley/realchange-cms/hugo/content/how-to-apply/_index.md

   title: How to apply
 content: >-
-  **If you think this support can help you and you want to apply for funds, get in touch with one of our partner organisations (see home page) who will work with you to apply:**
+  **If you think this support can help you and you want to apply for funds, get in touch with one of our partner organisations (see home page) who will guide or support you to apply:**

   **APPLICATIONS ARE NOW OPEN **